galaxyproject/galaxy-hub/src/news/2021-02-galaxy-update/index.md

 <img class="card-img-top" src="/src/images/logos/elixir-logo-big-wide.png" alt="Galaxy-ELIXIR webinar series" />
 <div class="card-header">[2nd Galaxy-ELIXIR webinar series](https://elixir-europe.org/events/2nd-galaxy-elixir-webinar-series)</div>

-**3, 10, 17, 24 February**
+**10, 17, 24 February**
 <br />
 *Open Data Infrastructures to tackle COVID-19 pandemic*

 This series of [webinars](https://elixir-europe.org/events/2nd-galaxy-elixir-webinar-series) features experts from ELIXIR and the global Galaxy community demonstrating how open access and open science are fundamental for fast and efficient response to public health crises.
 The last 4 webinars in the series are this month:

-1. *Supporting the COVID-19 Data portal: viral data cleaning from human reads and submission to ENA*, 3 February
-2. *Insights from selection analysis of complete genomes and read-level data*, 10 February
+1. *Insights from selection analysis of complete genomes and read-level data*, 10 February
-3. *Viral Beacon and Galaxy variant workflows*, 17 February
+2. *Viral Beacon and Galaxy variant workflows*, 17 February
-4. *DRS, long-read-sequencing, proteomics and more — an update to recent COVID-19 workflow developments*, 24 February
+3. *DRS, long-read-sequencing, proteomics and more — an update to recent COVID-19 workflow developments*, 24 February
 </div>